damianhakert/damianhakert.github.io/source/handbook/sales/index.html.md

 1. Send it to the customer, via Sertifi button within Zquote screen
 1. Upon Sign-off will click on the Send to Z-billing button to send the Quote over to Zuora
 1. Close Won the opportunity

-##### Cancel existing subscription for the billing account
-1. This process is used to perform Cancellation of an existing subscription;
-1. Choosing “Cancel existing subscription for billing account”, will allow sales rep to perform cancellation to an existing subscription;
-1. Clicking on the this radio button will list all subscriptions that are tied to the customer
-1. Set the Start Date(Contract effective date) of when the customer have request for cancellation
-1. Choose a Cancellation Effective date
-1. Hit on next button
-1. Once on the Quote Summary, will click on generate PDF to generate a Quote PDF
-1. Send it to the customer
-1. Upon Sign-off will click on the Send to Z-billing button to send the Quote over to Zuora

 ### Creating a Quote for a Partner <a name="resellerQuote"></a>
 A reseller quote has a few different things than a regular quote: